evgeniyarbatov/on-demand-ec2/README.md

 ## Structure

+- Lambda starts EC2 instance on getting API GW call
 - API GW calls Lambda and passes URL params
-- Lambda starts EC2 instance
 - Lambda makes HTTP API call to EC2 instance
 - EC2 returns the response to Lambda
-- Lambda stops EC2 instance
 - Lambda returns EC2 response to API GW client
+- Event Bridge stops EC2 instance if was launched more than 10 minutes ago.

 ## How to use